H1d3r/CS-EXTC2-ICMP/blog.md

    - The controller unwraps this data and forwards it to the Cobalt Strike TeamServer over a local TCP connection.
    - Responses from the TeamServer are wrapped in Echo Replies and sent back to the client, again tagged and sequenced.

 ### In Practice

 `<images of it running>` (& basic setup?)

 - [ ] Talk about default windows/linux icmp values, and adjustable parameters.

+### Going forward goals:

+- [ ] A better written version of the cliente.exe, with evasion techniques added on.
+Current client.c dones't event try to evade.

 ### Resources